kk-engineer/robosathi/content/en/docs/maths/statistics/hypothesis_testing.md

 {{< definition >}}
 **Effect Size:** <br>
-It is a standardized objective measure that complements p-value by clarifying whether the a statistically significant finding has any real world relevance. <br>
+It is a standardized objective measure that complements p-value by clarifying whether a statistically significant finding has any real world relevance. <br>
 It quantifies the magnitude of relationship between two variables. <br>
 - Larger effect size => more impactful effect.